Julie Elise Landry

 I imagined it biting my hand, poisoning me, following me around until I died, then consuming my flesh.

 Unless chaperoned by teachers leading the entire class, I’d always run from one end of the path to the other.
 And kids notice these things.
-(Also, at that age, I bet I told some of the other kids in an attempt to seem “unique” or “special.”)
+(Also, at that age, I bet I told some of the other kids about my phobia in an attempt to seem “unique” or “special.”)

 One day after I’d been out sick, my friends told me, “So-and-So was looking for you yesterday!
 She caught a lizard!”
 I’d only narrowly escaped my worst fear, or so I thought.
 Looking back, my friends were probably lying to provoke a reaction.
 But I learned to be on guard.